What is necrotizing pancreatitis?

 What causes necrotizing pancreatitis?

 NP happens when your pancreas gets inflamed or injured, and the pancreatic enzymes leak.
 This harms the tissues of the pancreas.
-If this damage cannot be reversed, it causes NP.
+If this damage can't be reversed, it causes NP.
 In some cases, the nearby tissue may become infected.
 This is from bacteria that spread into this dead tissue.

 NP may start after an episode of sudden (acute) pancreatitis.
 People with chronic pancreatitis can also get NP.
 But this isn’t as common.

-Having gallstones and drinking a lot of alcohol are the two most common causes of pancreatitis.
+Having gallstones and drinking a lot of alcohol are the most common causes of pancreatitis.
 Some other causes are:

 - Trauma of the pancreas